gitforwork2/gitforwork.github.io/_drafts/ideas.md

 * Save money post in the blog
 * Use review blog for services like tentkotta, yupp, etc
 * Email Amit Goel and ask for advice.
-* Find a reddit subedit and participate in the discussions
+* Find a reddit subredit and participate in the discussions
-* Check if you can post in bogleheads forum with no follow
+* <del>Check if you can post in bogleheads forum with no follow</del>
-* desiopt forums
+* desiopt forums- vachu seiyanum
+* Ask for interviews who can backlink
+* Build links for root page frontsimple.com